rubenwardy/crafting/README.md

 	                and the value being the number required.
 	* `unlocked`  - a list of outputs the player has unlocked.

+* crafting.set_item_hashes_from_list(inv, listname, item_hash)
+	* Iterates through the list and adds or updates entries in item_hash representing the number of items for each names and group.

 * crafting.find_required_items(inv, listname, recipe)
 	* Returns a list of stacks to take, or nil if the required items could not be found.